Region-Aware Multimodal Large Language Model via SlowFast Tokenization and Pseudo-Mask Guidance for 3D CT Report Generation: Related Work

-Several studies \cite{Zhang2023GPT4RoIIT, Ma2024GromaLV, Guo2024RegionGPTTR} in general domains have explored the incorporation of local features into LLMs, demonstrating their potential for region-level understanding.
-However, region-level interpretation in medical imaging remains relatively underexplored.
-Most existing medical MLLMs process entire images as a single representation, making it difficult to generate text focusing on specific regions.
-Furthermore, medical reports often describe multiple regions simultaneously.
+Several studies \cite{Zhang2023GPT4RoIIT, Ma2024GromaLV, Guo2024RegionGPTTR} in general domains have explored the incorporation of local features into LLMs, demonstrating the potential of region-level understanding.
+Even in the medical domain, radiology reports describe multiple anatomical regions simultaneously; therefore, recent studies have moved beyond conventional approaches relying on global-level representations, incorporating region-specific interpretations.